 Please note: always check the specific call on available instruments and eligible countries.

-Instruments: partnership projects, tailor-made training plus, individual scholarships, alumni activities.
+Instruments: institutional collaboration projects, group training (TMT, TMT Plus, refresher courses), individual scholarships, alumni activities.

-Bangladesh • Benin • Burundi • Colombia • Egypt • Ethiopia • Ghana • Indonesia • Kenya • Mali • Mozambique • Myanmar • Palestinian Territories • Rwanda • South Africa • Tanzania • Uganda • Vietnam
+Bangladesh • Benin • Burundi • Colombia • Egypt • Ethiopia • Ghana • Indonesia • Iraq • Jordan • Kenya • Mali • Mozambique • Myanmar • Palestinian Territories • Rwanda • South Africa • Tanzania • Tunisia • Uganda • Vietnam

 Compact Plus-programme countries

 Instruments: group training (TMT, TMT Plus, refresher courses), individual scholarships, alumni activities